Ayurvedic tips to Stay Balanced while Traveling

 Being on the move and out of our usual routine while traveling naturally increases Vata, the Dosha with the qualities of mobility, coldness, dryness, roughness and instability.
 As these qualities are naturally increased in your mind and body, this can result in sleep disturbances such as insomnia, jet lag, constipation, dry skin, anxiety, bloating, gas, fear, worry, low moods and fatigue.

-Here are five tips to keep your mind and body in balance while on the go:
+5 tips to keep your mind and body in balance while on the go

 - Gently touch your toes, then reach up towards the sky a few times.